Manchester United continue their impressive start to the campaign as they registered a 4-1 win over Newcastle United.

-1. Ideal Start For United’s Iconic No. 7
+1. Ideal Start for United’s Iconic No. 7

-Despite having been labeled as cursed during recent years, Ronaldo’s second spell with the United No. 7 shirt has kicked off in impressive fashion.
+Despite having been labeled as cursed during recent years, Ronaldo’s second spell with the United No. 7 shirt has kicked off in an impressive fashion.
 The veteran showed no signs of needing to adapt to English football and essentially won the game for his side by putting them in the lead twice.

-2. Not a Good Day For Another Legend
+2. Not a Good Day for Another Legend

 While the Portuguese international enjoyed his return to Old Trafford thoroughly, another United legend suffered a bad day as Steve Bruce’s side continue to disappoint.
 The Magpies stand 19th on the league table with just a lone point to their name.